Adam Scott: Podcasts

 With Scott Aukerman, Scott is the co-host and co-creator of the Earwolf podcast U Talkin' U2 To Me, launched in February 2014.
 The series is introduced at the outset of each episode as "the comprehensive and encyclopedic compendium of all things U2," though it generally uses discussion of the band as a jumping off point for improv and absurdist humor.
 In February 2018, Scott and Aukerman launched another podcast in the same format, this time covering the career and work of the band R.E.M., titled R U Talkin' R.E.M.
 Re: Me?.
 A third podcast, R U Talkin' RHCP Re: Me?, debuted in July 2020, in which Scott and Aukerman discuss the Red Hot Chili Peppers; the podcast's format was almost immediately abandoned in favor of discussing Talking Heads and, as of the second episode, was renamed U Talkin' Talking Heads 2 My Talking Head.
 In September 2023, the show began to focus on discussing the work of Bruce Springsteen, and was renamed U Springin' Springsteen On My Bean?.

+On August 6, 2015, Scott and Aukerman interviewed U2 in New York City at Electric Ladyland Studios and again on July 24, 2018 at Madison Square Garden as part of U2's eXPERIENCE + iNNOCENCE Tour.

+On April 9, 2019, they interviewed R.E.M.’s bassist and composer Mike Mills on Episode 56 of R U Talkin' R.E.M.
+RE: ME?, titled "Mike Mills Talkin' R.E.M. and guitarist Peter Buck on June 22, 2019, during a live recording of their podcast at the Clusterfest comedy festival in San Francisco.

+Scott and Aukerman interviewed R.E.M. on November 5, 2019 for the Monster 25th Anniversary Edition with Michael Stipe and Mike Mills.

+Scott and Aukerman interviewed Huey Lewis on February 18, 2020.
+The interview was released as a special one-off crossover episode of their podcast network titled "Youey Talkin' Huey 2ey Me?"

 Scott has been a guest on many podcasts, including Comedy Bang!
-Bang!, Never Not Funny, How Did This Get Made?, Armchair Expert with Dax Shepard, Kevin Pollak's Chat Show, and Smartless.
+Bang!, Never Not Funny, How Did This Get Made?, Armchair Expert with Dax Shepard, Kevin Pollak's Chat Show, Smartless, Good Hang with Amy Poehler, Conan O'Brien Needs a Friend and Where Everybody Knows Your Name with Ted Danson & Woody Harrelson.

 Personal life

-Marriage and family

-Scott married producer Naomi Sablan in 2005.
+Scott married producer Naomi Scott in 2005.
 They have two children.

-Interests

-Scott is a fan of the band R.E.M., much like his character in Parks and Recreation.
-In 1992, he appeared as an extra in the music video to their song "Drive".
-Throughout 2018, Scott and the comedian Scott Aukerman hosted the podcast series R U Talkin' R.E.M.
-Re: Me?, which extensively covered the career and work of R.E.M.
+On April 30, 2013, Scott threw out the first pitch at a baseball game between the Colorado Rockies and LA Dodgers.

 On May 4, 2017, during an appearance on Jimmy Kimmel Live!, Scott revealed he invited actor Mark Hamill to one of his childhood birthday parties.
 Guest host Kristen Bell surprised Scott with the guest appearance of Hamill wielding a lightsaber in observance of Star Wars Day.